 The Red Death is a sweet cocktail that blends a number of fruity flavors together: berry, orange, pineapple, peach and blackberry.
 The result is pretty delicious.

-The blackberry in particular adds a deep, dark note.
-And the peach gives the whole drink a mellow note, sometimes totally unlike the berry, citrus and pineapple.
+The blackberry adds a deep, dark note.
+The peach from the Southern Comfort gives the whole drink a much-needed mellow note, blending all the other flavors together.

 This is an easy enough drink to make, despite it having so many ingredients.
 It’s easy to make in advance for guests, big-batch style.